yueguoguo/yueguoguo.github.io/about.md

 <h2>Thinkloud</h2>

-<p>Thinkloud is created and mainted by Le, to share knowledge and resources about R, data science, and machine learning. </p>
+<p>Thinkloud is a site created and maintained by Le, to share knowledge and resources about R, data science, and machine learning. </p>